NicolettaRadice/100-javascript-exercises/README.md

  Coding everyday in Javascript for 100 days by Nicoletta Radice

- Inspired by https://jsbeginners.com/javascript-projects-for-beginners/, I am challenging myself to code in Javascript everyday to refresh and broaden my skills.
+ Inspired by https://jsbeginners.com/javascript-projects-for-beginners/, I am challenging myself to code in Javascript as much as I can to refresh and broaden my skills.